 Up to this stage only a valid reader has been given the privilege to gain access of the next level of the tag.
 Still the unique ID of the tag cannot be sent openly to the reader as it can readily get skimmed and tracked by an eavesdropper.
-To deal with it, the ID is divided into a number of fixed length slots(1), only a part of which contains the data part.
-The length of the data portion (p) is determined by the formula-
+To deal with it, the ID is divided into a number of slots of varying length.
+Some additional bits are added at the beginning of each slot that holds the length of the ID belonging to that slot.
+Then the entire data packet is encrypted.
+As only the authenticated reader knows the number of bits used to specify the length of that slot, it provides an extra security to this approach.
+The transmission of data packets in several slots is continued until the end of the ID.